 Struggling with a creative task?
 The best time to tackle it might be during the two-hour window following an intense workout, science suggests.
-A study published in the The British Journal of Sports Medicine found that exercise could also boost creativity for the short period following a workout.
+An article published in Scientific Reports presented evidence that exercise could also boost creativity for the short period following a workout.

 Meesters Y, Gordijn MC.
 Seasonal Affective Disorder, Winter Type: Current Insights and Treatment Options.
 Psychol Res Behav Manag.
 2016;9:317-327. doi:10.2147/PRBM.S114906

 American Psychological Association.
 The Exercise Effect.
 December 2011

 Griffin ÉW, Mullally S, Foley C, Warmington SA, O'Mara SM, Kelly AM.
 Aerobic Exercise Improves Hippocampal Function and Increases BDNF in the Serum of Young Adult Males.
 Physiol Behav.
 2011;104(5):934-41. doi:10.1016/j.physbeh.2011.06.005

 Carek PJ, Laibstain SE, Carek SM.
 Exercise for the Treatment of Depression and Anxiety.
 Int J Psychiatry Med.
 2011;41(1):15-28. doi:10.2190/PM.41.1.c